MrFarland/DM-Operations-Center/Module/03_00-combat/03_02-damage/nonlethal_damage.md

 ***Note:** It does not matter how much damage is dealt, the target is "knocked out".*

-> Sometimes an attacker wants to [incapacitate](incapacitated) a foe, rather than deal a killing blow.
-When an attacker reduces a creature to 0 hit points with a [melee attack](melee-attack), the attacker can knock the creature out.
-The attacker can make this choice the instant the damage is dealt.
-The creature falls [unconscious](unconcious) and is [stable](stabilized).
->
 > **Sources** <br/>
 > System Reference Document, p.
 98<br/>
 > Player's Handbook, p.
 198